mattferris/http-routing/Readme.md

     $dispatcher = new Dispatcher(new Di());

-Calling `dispatch()` routes the request to and action, which in turn returns a response.
+Calling `dispatch()` routes the request to an action, which, in turn, returns a response.
 This response is then returned by `dispatch()`.
 The response is an instance of `Response`.
 Unless you want to modify the current request, you can call `dispatch()` without arguments, however you can pass a custom request for processing.
 To send the response to the client, call `send()` on the returned response.

     $response = $dispatcher->dispatch();
     $response->send();